samply/blaze/docs/performance/cql.md

   exists [Observation: "body-weight"] O where O.value < 75.3 'kg'
 ```

-The CQL query is executed with the following `blazectl` command:
+The CQL query is executed with the following command:

 ```sh
 cql/search.sh observation-body-weight-10